Reflections on love and actions.

 So, yes, I was making notes of the thoughts that came as I proceeded to find the lesson for me in all of this.
 I can’t change what was done/not done, but I can sure set things up now for my kids, so they don’t have to pay out of pocket and go through probate, etc. when I leave this earth.

 FYI: If you don’t have a will, add a beneficiary on your bank accounts!
-If my dad had simply added me to his checking account, I wouldn’t have had to pay a lawyer $2k to go through probate.
+If my dad had simply added me to his checking account, I wouldn’t have had to pay a lawyer $2k to go through probate, )which was 10% of what he had).
 Ugh.

 Healing